 While boys often move to urban centers to pursue an education, this same opportunity is not available for many girls.
 We believe that education for women is an especially important investment as young women are likely to pass on the benefits of their education to their children and families, and have a greater impact on reducing the cycle of poverty.
 Studies show that an educated woman is more likely to have a smaller and healthier family, a stronger voice in family negotiations and the ability to advocate for herself and her children.

 The Sacred Valley Project addresses the need for better access to secondary school for Quechua girls from rural Andean communities by removing the barrier of a long and unsafe journey.
 We do so by providing a dormitory and education center where the girls can live in a safe and nurturing environment while receiving nutritious meals and after school tutoring so that they do not have to make the trek to and from their villages on a daily basis.

 The pilot dormitory opened in Ollantaytambo in 2010 and was the first step towards improving access to secondary education for a few young women of the highlands.
 We quickly gained support from local and international communities alike.
 In 2015 we opened a second location in a town called Calca, Peru.
-We support girls from 18 different communities in the region.
+We support girls from nearly 20 different communities in the region.

 SVP students come to the dormitory on Sunday afternoons, attend the local school during the week, and if possible, return home to their villages on the weekends so they may spend time with their families and participate in their traditional familial responsibilities.
 Students whose villages are too far from the dormitories will spend the weekend with us as well and go home over longer school breaks.